Schools release COVID numbers in Richmond, Columbia counties

 MIDDLE SCHOOLS

-- Glenn Hills, 4 positive students, 5 quarantined students, 1 positive employees, 1 quarantined employee
+- Glenn Hills, 4 positive students, 5 quarantined students, 1 positive employee, 1 quarantined employee

 - Hephzibah, 1 positive student, 1 quarantined student, 0 positive employees, 0 quarantined employees

-- Hornsby Middle, 0 positive students, 0 quarantined students, 1 positive employee, 1 quarantined employee
+- Hornsby, 0 positive students, 0 quarantined students, 1 positive employee, 1 quarantined employee

 - Langford, 1 positive student, 23 quarantined students, 0 positive employees, 0 quarantined employees